SoulEngineProject/Light.vn-works/docs/failure_considerations.md

 # Failure Considerations

+Self Note: Think of this like an interview question.
+"What can fail?"
+"Any single points of failures?"
 Non-obvious graceful-degradation choices.
 Don't "fix" these into stricter behavior without understanding the reasoning.

 ## Ribbon & image loading